KEDuran/Weather_Dashboard/README.md

 # Homework Assignment 6 - Weather Dashboard App

-The purpose of this homwork assignment was to build a weather dashboard that will run within a browser and use [OpenWeather API](https://openweathermap.org/api) as a third-party API to retrieve weather data for any searched city.
-I have included a sample screenshot for my weather dashboard at the bottom of this ReadMe markdown document.
+The purpose of this homwork assignment was to build a weather dashboard that will run within a browser and use [OpenWeather API](https://openweathermap.org/api) as a third-party API to retrieve weather data for any searched city entered in the dashboard.
+I have included a sample screenshot of my weather dashboard in the last section of this document.

-As specified in this homework assignment's instructions, I developed the browser to meet the following requirements:
+As specified in the homework assignment's instructions, I developed the browser to meet the following requirements:

 - Run in the browser with a responsive layout.
 - Feature dynamically updated HTML and CSS.
 - Access weather data by using the [OpenWeather API](https://openweathermap.org/api).
-- Meets all acceptance criteria (included below).
+- Meet all acceptance criteria (included below).
-- Uses `localStorage` to store any persistent data.
+- Use `localStorage` to store any persistent data.

 ## Links to My Weather Dashboard App and GitHub Repo

-In the content below, I included links to (a) my weather dashboard app and (b) the associated GitHub repo that I used to develop this app.
+In the content below, I included links to both (a) my weather dashboard app and (b) the associated GitHub repo that I used to develop this app.

 - GitHub Repo - [https://github.com/KEDuran/Weather_Dashboard](https://github.com/KEDuran/Weather_Dashboard)
 - Link to My Weather Dashboard App - [https://keduran.github.io/Weather_Dashboard/](https://keduran.github.io/Weather_Dashboard/)

 ## Assignment Scope

-In this section, I included the specific user story and acceptance criteria that was included in this homework assignment's instructions.
+In this section, I included the specific user story and acceptance criteria that was included in the homework assignment's instructions.

 I also included a notes/FYI section below that provide additional details surrounding my approach for developing this weather dashboard.